kriang/webcomponent/README.md

-# Thomson Reuters Assignment

-Technical Assignment for the Solutions Consultant Role
+# Web Components

 ## Running the project

-Clone the repo, cd into 'reuters' directory and run
+Clone the repo, cd into 'webcomponent' directory and run

 ```
 yarn install

 ```

 Once the process completes, run

 ```
-yarn run serve
+yarn run dev-server (this will initialise the webpack develpoment server)

 ```

-Visit http://localhost:4000 to view the app.
+Visit http://localhost:8080 to view the app.